Liskcoin/bitcoin-instant/README.md

 # add -y if you get "Abort." error.

+# To use WSL build with gui , an Xserver will need to be installed on the Windows 10 system and the DISPLAY variable will need to be set in Bash. >> install: VcXsrv & PuTTY. >> launch: Xlaunch(VcXsrv) >> open up WSL console then type :

+export DISPLAY=:0
+cd bitcoin-instant
+cd ./src/qt/
+./instantcoin-qt

-# need help? *join Bitcoin-instant telegram : https://t.me/bitcoin_instant
+# still need help? *join Bitcoin-instant telegram : https://t.me/bitcoin_instant